komodorio/helm-dashboard/dashboard/README.md

 - Prefer use fetch API over axios, if you see axios in the code, replace it with fetch.
 - Use <Outlet> for inner routes
 - User query params in the url for filters or any other state that can be represented
+- Hooks:
+  - useCustomSearchParams - for search params